CostanzaSiniscalchi/I3LUNG_PDSS/dlif_pipeline/README.md

    The annotation file will be saved in `/data`.

    - **Note:** The `create_annotations.py` script includes a `use_subfolds` option.
-     To enable intra-center subanalysis, edit the script and set:
+     To enable uni-centric subanalysis, edit the script and set:
      `ann = create_annotations(use_subfolds=True)`

 These steps will produce: